Paul E. Meehl: Later research comparing clinical versus mechanical prediction

 Meta-analyses comparing clinical and mechanical prediction efficiency have supported Meehl's (1954) conclusion that mechanical methods outperform clinical methods.
 In response to objections, Meehl continued to defend algorithmic prediction throughout his career and proposed that clinicians should rarely deviate from mechanically derived conclusions.
 To illustrate this, Meehl described a "broken leg" scenario in which mechanical prediction indicated that an individual has a 90% chance of attending the movies.
 However, the "clinician" is aware that the individual recently broke his leg, and this was not factored into the mechanical prediction.
 Therefore, the clinician can confidently conclude the mechanical prediction will be incorrect.
 The broken leg is objective evidence determined with high accuracy and highly correlated with staying home from the movies.
 Meehl argued, however, that mental health professionals rarely have access to such clear countervailing information as a broken leg, and therefore rarely if ever can appropriately disregard valid mechanical predictions.

 Meehl argued that humans introduce biases when making decisions during clinical practice.
 For example, clinicians may seek out information to support their presuppositions, or miss and ignore information challenging their views.
 Additionally, Meehl described how clinical judgment could be influenced by overconfidence or anecdotal observations unsupported by empirical research.
 In contrast, mechanical prediction tools can be configured to use important clinical information and are not influenced by psychological biases.
 In support of this conclusion, Meehl and his colleagues found that clinicians still make less accurate decisions than mechanical formulas even when given the same mechanical formulas to help with their decision-making.
 Human biases have become central to research in diverse fields including behavioral economics and decision-making.

+Extensions

+Kahneman and Klein (2009) reported that expert intuition is learned from frequent, rapid, high quality feedback.
+Few professions have such feedback and can be beaten by mechanical rules, as Meehl and others have documented.
+Kahneman et al. (2021) noted that professionals without such feedback can be beaten by rules averaging several known predictors.
+With some data, linear regression models work better.
+With lots of data artificial intelligence models can work better still.

+Tetlock and Gardner (2015) and Hubbard (2020) have developed methods to help people improve their judgements, citing Meehl's work as a foundation for their own.